-FORM 10-Q \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 30, 2012 Or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 000-30235 Exelixis, Inc. (Exact Name of Registrant as Specified in Its Charter) Delaware 04-3257395 (State or Other Jurisdiction of (I.R.S.
-Employer Incorporation or Organization) Identification No.) 210 East Grand Ave.
-South San Francisco, CA 94080 (Address of Principal Executive Offices) (Zip Code) (650) 837-7000 (Registrant's Telephone Number, Including Area Code) Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 ng the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing lirements for the past 90 days).
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required e submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to nit and post such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+FORM 10-Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC 1934 URITIES EXCHANGE ACT OF For the quarterly period ended September 28, 2012 Or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC 1934 CURITIES EXCHANGE ACT OF For the transition period from to Commission File Number: 000-30235 Exelixis, Inc. (Exact Name of Registrant as Specified in Its Charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) 04-3257395 (I.R.S.
+Employer Identification No.) 210 East Grand Ave.
+South San Francisco, CA 94080 (Address of Principal Executive Offices) (Zip Code) (650) 837-7000 (Registrant's Telephone Number, Including Area Code) Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such report requirements for the past 90 days).
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate W required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or frequired to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 Large accelerated filer □ (Do not check if a smaller reporting company) Accelerated filer \square Smaller reporting company \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Excha inge Act).
+Yes □ No ⊠ 3 As of November 2, 2012, there were 183,596,930 shares of the registrant's common stock outstanding.